SafetyCulture/safetyculture-sdk-python/README.md

 |jasonR@example.com|R|Jason| |

 The field **groups** contains a comma-separated list of all iAuditor groups the user is a member of.
 All fields are string values.
 Note: comma-separated group names are not supported.
-If a group name contains a comma, it will be listed as is.
+If group names contains commas, it will be listed as is.

 ### The Import Users tool